sudoblockio/tackle/docs/writing-tackle-files.md

 #### Block render context

-When writing blocks, one has access to two different render contexts, the local block context and the outer global context.
+When writing blocks, one has access to two different render contexts, a local block context which is referenced and the outer global context.
 For instance:

 ```yaml
 stuff: things